-On Friday, May 2, 2014, the University of Michigan-Flint’s Super Science Friday will bring over six hundred of our area’s 7th and 8th grade students to our campus for a day of interactive science-based workshops taught by faculty and staff.
+On Friday, May 1, 2015, the University of Michigan-Flint’s Super Science Friday will bring nearly eight hundred of our area’s 7th and 8th grade students to our campus for a day of interactive science-based workshops taught by faculty and staff.
 The event’s purpose is two-fold: foster student curiosity and sense of discovery, as well as increase their awareness of the post-secondary opportunities that we provide here at the university.

 That day, university faculty will present workshops in engineering, chemistry, biology, fine arts, health sciences, information systems and alternative energy in which participants will be engaged in hands-on experiments or group experiences that require them to apply problem solving strategies to a project.
 In addition, time will be set aside for a short tour of the campus with attributes of our educational programs and campus being highlighted.